rainbowm4/rainbowm4/README.md

 Our current implementation has the following performance on the Giant Gecko @ 16 MHz (averaged over 1000 executions).

-One can speed-up signing for Rainbow-Classic and Rainbow-Circumzenithal by precomputing the bitsliced secret key.
-For Rainbow-Compressed that is not possible.

 | scheme           |             | key gen  | sign    | verify |
 | ---------------  | ----------- | -------- | ------- | ------ |
 | I-Classic        | w/o precomp.| 151 590k | 945k    | 236k   |